robincamille/wikindex/readme.md

 ## About
 Who's been written about in books, but not on Wikipedia?
 Who has an article in a printed encyclopedia, but not on Wikipedia?

-This Python script turns text formatted as a typical book's index of names to a list of Wikipedia links.
+This Python script turns text formatted as a typical book's index of names to a list of Wikipedia links, split into columns.
 This task is useful for creating 'red link lists,' which are usually listed on a Wikipedia user page and are an easy way to visualize who's been written about and who hasn't.
 (Example: [Women in history](https://en.wikipedia.org/wiki/User:Rcamilled/Redlinks/Women_in_history), red link lists I made using indexes from encyclopedias.)

 ## How to use
 1. Select an index that you can copy/paste from.
 Encyclopedias and history books are especially great for this.